DataDog/datadog-static-analyzer-github-action/README.md

 ## Overview

-Run a Datadog Static Analysis job in your GitHub Action workflows.
+Run a [Datadog Static Analysis][1] job in your GitHub Action workflows.

-Static Analysis is in private beta.
-To request access, [contact Support][4].

 ## Setup